-The fifth generation Atlantan and first time public office candidate, Councilman Andre D. Dickens was elected citywide to the Atlanta City Council Post 3 at Large in November 2013.
-The Councilman currently serves as the chairman of the Public Safety & Legal Administration Committee and is a member of the Community Development & Human Services Committee and Transportation Committees.
-He previously served as the chairman of the Community Development & Human Services Committee as well as on the boards of the Atlanta Beltline, Invest Atlanta, and the Center for Civil and Human Rights.
+Councilmember Andre Dickens was elected citywide to the Atlanta City Council Post 3 at Large in November 2013 and was the only Councilmember who was re-elected unopposed in November 2017.
+Currently, Dickens is the Council’s President Pro Tem and is the chair of the Transportation Committee.
+He also serves on Committee on Council, Public Safety & Legal Administration Committee, and Finance/Executive Committee.
+In his first term, Dickens served as chair for the Public Safety & Legal Administration and Community Development & Human Services Committees and has served on the Code Enforcement & Budget Commissions as well as the Boards of the Atlanta Beltline, Invest Atlanta, and the Center for Civil and Human Rights.

 In 1999, Dickens began working for DSM Engineering Plastics and in 2002 he co-founded City Living Home Furnishings in Atlanta, a family-operated business that grew into a multi-million dollar business with two locations and over 20 employees.
 City Living won numerous awards including Atlanta’s Best Contemporary Furniture store (2005) and one of the top 50 furniture retailers in the nation by Home Accents magazine.
 Dickens oversaw City Living’s operations, finances, and marketing efforts until 2010.